Pinwheel scheduling: Periodicity and complexity

-When there exists a solution, the solution can be assumed to be periodic, with a period at most equal to the product of the repeat times.
+When a solution exists, it can be assumed to be periodic, with a period at most equal to the product of the repeat times.
 However, it is not always possible to find a repeating schedule of sub-exponential length.

 With a compact input representation that specifies, for each distinct repeat time, the number of objects that have that repeat time, pinwheel scheduling is NP-hard.